AI assistant — not human

 | Rubrik Security Cloud | Immutable backups, zero-trust architecture, ransomware recovery |

-EPC Group recommends solutions with immutable storage — backups that cannot be encrypted or deleted by ransomware, even if it reaches your backup environment.
-Immutable backups are the most important feature for ransomware resilience.
+EPC Group suggests using solutions with immutable storage.
+These backups cannot be encrypted or deleted by ransomware, even if it infiltrates your backup environment.

 Define your recovery objectives before selecting a backup tool or DR strategy.